Monday, 7 August 2017

 Quantities: I took two fleeces, two pairs of trousers, 3 knicks and 3 baselayer tops, two short sleeve and one long.
 Another time I might take two long sleeve and one short, the extra 33g would soon be recouped in lower sunblock use.. three pairs of socks and a pair of liner socks, a waterproof top and trousers.
 For a week's walking you could get away with a bit less I think, but for 55 days that seemed pretty reasonable to me, the whole lot including what I was wearing weighed under 3Kg (6.6lb).

-The knicks and baselayer tops were Rohan Ultra Silver and they were very, very good.
+The knicks and baselayer tops were Rohan Ultra Silver (no longer made!
+But the ones they do sell are still pretty light.) and they were very, very good.
 If you can find lighter baselayers, do let me know, they are the lightest I have found.
 They dried literally in an hour or two after being rinsed through or washed.
 Mine are an attractive blue colour, comfortable to wear and (unlike my Paramo baselayers) completely free of pong, no matter how much misused.
 Top class.
 Not cheap (but then nor is the competition) but they do have regular sales.

 My fleece jacket was also a Rohan, a Microrib Jacket.
 Also not cheap but I only paid £39 for it, keep an eye on their offers page.
 It was also excellent, very good in warm or hot weather but also good when it is cooler.
 When cold it was still sufficient under a windproof layer, as it traps lots of air.
 I also took a Campagnolo half-zip fleece which was even lighter.